Ray Alexander (gridiron football)

-Vernest Raynard Alexander (born January 8, 1962) is a former gridiron football wide receiver in the National Football League for the Denver Broncos and Dallas Cowboys.
-He also played eight seasons in the Canadian Football League for three teams.
+Vernest Raynard Alexander (born January 8, 1962) is an American former professional football wide receiver in the National Football League (NFL) for the Denver Broncos and Dallas Cowboys.
+He also played eight seasons in the Canadian Football League (CFL) for three teams.
 He played college football at Florida A&M University.

-Early years
+Early life

 Alexander attended John Shaw High School, before moving on to Florida A&M University.
 He became a starter at wide receiver as a sophomore, posting 38 receptions for 535 yards and one touchdown.
 The next year, he registered 41 receptions for 941 yards and 10 touchdowns.

 He was a dominant player as a senior, earning MEAC offensive player of the year honors, while tallying 57 receptions for 1,079 yards and 9 touchdowns.

 Alexander finished his college career with school records for career receptions, career receiving yards (2,632), career touchdown receptions (20), career 100-yard receiving games (6), single-season receiving yards (1,079), single-season receptions (57), single-game receptions, single-game receiving yards and single-game receiving touchdowns (3).

 In 1995, he was inducted into the Mid-Eastern Athletic Conference Hall of Fame.

 Professional career

 Denver Broncos

-Although he was selected by the Tampa Bay Bandits in the 1984 USFL Territorial Draft, he opted to sign as an undrafted free agent with the Denver Broncos after the 1984 NFL Draft.
+Although he was selected by the Tampa Bay Bandits in the 1984 USFL territorial draft, he opted to sign as an undrafted free agent with the Denver Broncos after the 1984 NFL draft.
 He played as a reserve in 8 games, registering 8 receptions for 132 yards and one touchdown.
 He was waived on August 26, 1985.